torquebox/torquebox.org/news/2011-09-20-transactions.md

 # TorqueBox is [Atomic, Dog](http://www.youtube.com/watch?v=LuyS9M8T03A)

-Ever since I came to work at Red Hat, my [boss'][Bob] [boss][MarkL], the JBoss CTO and a reputed transactions expert, has been politely nagging us to bring transactions to TorqueBox.
+Ever since I came to work at Red Hat, my [boss'][Bob] [boss][MarkL], the JBoss CTO and reputed transactions expert, has been politely nagging us to bring transactions to TorqueBox.
 Well, I'm proud to announce we finally got around to it: TorqueBox 2.x features distributed XA transaction support in what we believe is a darn